Cranes: General Questions

 1. Birds for release: Birds raised in isolation from humans are better adapted for living in the wild.
-Using the “soft release” method, we may be able to help increase the numbers of cranes in wild flocks.
-This method was tested on migratory greater sandhill cranes in Wisconsin and in Michigan and in our Florida release program.
-Note: Parent-reared birds may also be released into the wild.
-This has been successful in increasing the non-migratory flock of Mississippi sandhills.
-Mississippi sandhill chicks were reared by sandhill cranes at Patuxent Wildlife Research Center, and later released successfully.
+Using the “soft release” method, we are able to help increase the number of cranes in wild flocks, such as Whooping Cranes in the Eastern Migratory and Louisiana Populations.
+Parent-reared birds, chicks raised by adult cranes, may also be released into the wild.

-Q: How many people visit ICF each year?
+Q: How many people visit the International Crane Foundation each year?

-Q: Why did you move from the old site?
+Q: Why did you move from our original site?

 The people who let us use the old site, Norman and Claire Sauey, wanted to use the farm again themselves.
-In addition, at the old site the birds and staff were getting overcrowded.
-In the early 1980s, we relocated to our present location on Shady Lane Road just a few miles north of Baraboo, WI.
+In addition, at the old site, the birds and staff were getting overcrowded.
+In the early 1980s, we relocated to our present location on Shady Lane Road just a few miles north of Baraboo, Wisconsin.

 Q: How much land do you have here?